 Nestled just down river (east) from the French Quarter are two of New Orleans' most distinct and well-kept secrets: the Faubourg Marigny and Bywater neighborhoods.
 Both neighborhoods are only minutes away from the French Quarter, yet are tucked back into their own diverse communities, combining old-time New Orleans culture with a hip, contemporary bohemianism.

 Nothing encapsulates this mixture more than the vibrant architecture lining the streets of these neighborhoods.
 From quaint shotguns and colorful Creole cottages, to Italianate mansions, American townhomes and storefront renovations, the Marigny and Bywater are shining examples of how history and urban renewal can successfully merge together to create a funky harmony only found in New Orleans.
 A commitment to preservation and diversity along with a heavy influence from the arts makes for beautiful and vibrant neighborhoods.

-Crossing over Press Street into the Bywater, the mood and pace shifts as you enter into the heart of the edgier yet still welcoming, St. Claude Arts District.
-Centered around St. Claude Avenue, the district is home to more than thirty locations exhibiting visual and performance art, along with an array of artisan crafts.
+Stretching from Press Street to the Industrial Canal is the Bywater, where the mood and pace shift as you enter into the heart of an edgier yet still welcoming neighborhood.
+The St. Claude Arts District, centered around St. Claude Avenue, is home to more than thirty locations exhibiting visual and performance art, along with an array of artisan crafts.
+Down Piety Street, the fun continues with restaurants, thrift stores and more galleries.
 Even the homes, cafes and restaurants seem to capture Bywater's eclectic appreciation for the arts.

-Above all, these neighborhoods illustrate the relationship between the New Orleans arts scene and local life.
+Above all, the Marigny and Bywater neighborhoods illustrate the relationship between the New Orleans arts scene and local life.
 So whether you're looking for the New Orleans of old, or if you want see where New Orleans culture is headed for the future, the Faubourg Marigny and Bywater will offer you glimpses in either direction.